-To achieve the maximum performance of a Smart Aire hood, it is critical that the air streams be adjusted and set to the ideal volume and speed.
+To achieve the maximum performance of a SmartAireTM hood, it is critical that the air streams are set to the ideal volume and speed.

 Each air stream is adjustable in individual segments.
-When a Smart Aire hood leaves the factory all of the baffle segments are set with 1/8 inch spacing between the baffles and the hood.
-In a large amount of installations having the baffles set with the same spacing will provide satisfactory results.
-In other installations it may be beneficial to have varying spacing for varying baffles.
+When a SmartAireTM hood leaves the factory all of the baffle segments are set with 1/8 inch spacing between the baffles and the hood.
+For most installations, having the baffles set with the same spacing will provide satisfactory results.
+In other installations, it may be beneficial to have varying spacing for varying baffles.